ShrimpingIt/website_text/src/content/project/pov/build.md

 <!-- TODO: Add a second red wire and attach battery to power rails -->

 This guide provides details for learners to wire, program and configure a @ShrimpingIt Persistence of Vision (POV) project.
 For general orientation, see the [POV](./index.html) project page.
-The completed build should replicate the image shown on the left.
+The completed build should replicate the image shown on the left, and runs a [range of example behaviours](./program.html).

 For convenience, [pre-bagged kits](../../kit/pov.html) are available to order from @ShrimpingIt online.
 If you do not wish to buy from us, [information is provided](../../kit/pov.html#bom) for you to source commodity parts direct from electronics wholesalers.